Adam's Opticks | A Science and Philosophy Blog

 A helpful analogy - though not really a solution - can be found in negative numbers.
 After all, negatives don't really 'exist' either.
 And that doesn't forestall their use in equations that come out with positive results.
 Imagine a healthy balance sheet.
 So long as your income (modelled by 'real' positive numbers) outweighs your debts (modelled by 'conceptual' negative numbers), then your bottom line will be a 'real' number insofar as you could convert it into tangible purchases if you so wished.
 It doesn't matter that you've used unreal negative numbers to get there.
 The only difference between negative numbers and imaginary numbers, then, is that the former may be attached to an intuitively graspable concept: debt.

 Perhaps a more comprehensive explanation could be found by going one stage further and admitting that even positive numbers are, in a sense, unreal.
 Mathematical constants are just like nouns in any spoken language: they divide a continuous universe up into discrete chunks that may be talked about.
 That some mathematical concepts (such as positive numbers) 'make more sense' to us as human beings is interesting, but this should have no bearing upon whether they (or any other concept) should be considered 'real'.
 All concepts are representational, their definitions man-made.
-The question is whether they are
+The question is whether they are useful, by which I mean that they aid our ability to comprehend and/or predict observable phenomena.

 I apologise if I'm bordering on incomprehensibility here.
 This idea that scientific concepts ought to be judged on their usefulness rather than their essence is one that has been intriguing me for a while now.
 I'm going to try and write about it with more clarity (and perhaps some nice pictures) before too long.